rvg296/Covid19-JHUDashboard-LiveData-Extraction/readme.md

 ## COVID19 aggregated data extraction from John-Hopkins Dashboard using ArcGIS API for Python

 ### Introduction
-As we all know John-Hopkins University is putting in a tremendous effort is gathering all the COVID-19 data from reliable sources and bringing in front of us in the form of an ArcGIS Dashboard.
+[John-Hopkins University](https://github.com/CSSEGISandData/COVID-19) has put in a tremendous effort in gathering all the COVID-19 data from reliable sources and bringing to us in the form of an ArcGIS Dashboard.
+They have also open-sourced all the feature layers to public, for using in their own dashboards or analysis.

+### Challenge
-All the feature layers used were open to public, for using in their analysis.This is an attempt to automatically extract the numbers (Active, Confirmed, Deaths) both Countrywise,US-Countywise and finally aggregate,style and export them to a neatly formatted spreadsheet from their dashboard.
+Even though most of the data is open sourced, for people who want get all numbers, it would be tedious to look for the service layers, add/connect them in their ArcGIS Online Organization, download the data set and aggregate them county-wise.Hence, this is an attempt to automatically extract the numbers (Active, Confirmed, Deaths) both Countrywise,US-Countywise and finally aggregate,style and export them to a neatly formatted spreadsheet from their dashboard.
 This is performed by leveraging Pandas and ArcGIS API for Python.

-### Challenge
-Even though most of the data is open sourced, for people who want some quick numbers it would be tedious to look for the service layers, add/connect them in their AGOL, download the data set and aggregate them county-wise.

 ### Data Source
 Here is the first hosted feature service that was open-sourced by John Hopkins